michaelcoleman82/firmware/readme.md

   2. `sls deploy` This creates all the resources in the cloud.
 Make sure you have you aws credentials configured correctly to deploy the product account.
 This process takes a few minutes.z

-3. **Run:** `npm run start` This runs the code.
+3. **Run:** `npm start` This runs the code.
 It should log out connected or an error.
 If you open the file you'll see there are 6 sections:

     1. `imports` Here are your dependencies for the file